csp256/krypten/README.md

 # krypten
 Encryption as simple as possible.
+Portable C++11 that just works.

+No configuration, no bloated API, no namespace pollution, no special build system, no bullshit.

 ## Usage